abdulrazaque103/DAS-Project/README.md

 # Data Model
 In this project we use Linear Regression Model for predicting statistical data.

+# 3 Business Question
+1. How can predictive modeling with machine learning help insurance companies better assess and manage risk in the medical insurance industry?
+2. What is the impact of regulatory changes on medical insurance pricing, and how can machine learning help adapt to these changes?
+3. What is the distribution of policyholders based on their smoking status, and how does it impact their medical insurance costs?

 # Files in Repository
 medical_insurance_cost_dsa.py: This is project file. insurance.csv: this dataset file.